You are in: Collections > Coins & Medals > Contact/Visit

 Responsibilities

-Since October 2008 Jonathan has also been a College Research Associate at Clare College, and since 2009 an Assistant Lecturer at Queen Mary University of London.
-His outside research interests focus on power in the Middle Ages, the use of charter evidence by historians and the frontier between Christianity and Islam in early medieval Spain, especially in the area that has become modern Catalonia.
-He completed a doctoral thesis on this subject, with the title "Pathways of Power in late-Carolingian Catalonia", at the University of London in September 2005, and a book based on this work is due to be published through the Royal Historical Society in Spring 2010.
-He has taught medieval history in Birkbeck College and Kings College London and is currently lecturing and leading seminars in the course 'Medieval Europe 751-1215: Authority, Religion and Culture' at QMUL.
+His own research interests focus on power in the Middle Ages, the use of charter evidence by historians and the frontier between Christianity and Islam in early medieval Spain, especially in the area that has become modern Catalonia.
+He completed a doctoral thesis on this subject under the title "Pathways of Power in late-Carolingian Catalonia" at the University of London in September 2005, and a book based on this work is due to be published through the Royal Historical Society in December 2010.
+He has also taught medieval history in Birkbeck College, Kings College London and Queen Mary University of London.

 Appointments and academic history